LucMayne/MERN-event-viewer/readme.md

 ## Event App
+This is a MERN application that allows users to view upcomming events.
+Users can sort the events by date or price, or they can search by location.
+An admin user can login and create a new event, delete an existing event, or edit an event.
+They also have all the options of a normal user.

 # SYSTEM ARCHITECTURE:

 For this app, I will be using Create React App (CRA) because it gives me more control over the development process.
 For styling, I will use a combination of react-bootstrap and custom CSS.
-The app will be deployed to Heroku
+The app will be deployed to Heroku from Github.

 # SYSTEM REQUIREMENTS SPECIFICATION: